Diablo Grande, California: Background

 In May 2017, the Stanislaus County Board of Supervisors approved a revised plan for the community.
 An additional 1,000 single-family homes could be built by reducing the number of condos and townhouses and eliminating apartments.
 Also, instead of building homes spread along the hillsides, residential areas were grouped together, leaving more open terrain and walking trails.
 The revised plan brought the total number of housing units to 2,354.

 By the fall of 2019, it was announced that the remaining golf course at Diablo Grande would close in October.
 It was also revealed that World International has outstanding tax bills on about half of its 340 parcels at Diablo Grande, totaling more than $6 million, and is looking for a new owner.

 On May 7, 2020, World International, LLC sold substantially all of its property within the Phase 1 development area of the District to Angel’s Crossing, LLC.

 On August 19, 2020 at 3:00 PM Pacific Time, due to the SCU Lightning Complex fires of 2020, the California Department of Forestry and Fire Prevention issued an evacuation order of Diablo Grande.
 The evacuation order was lifted on August 20, 2020 at 2:00 PM.

+In 2020 Diablo Grande started a five-year dispute with Kern County Water Agency (KWCA) about a water supply contract tied to the original much larger 1999 plans.
+The dispute centred on the fact that the community no longer needed such a large allocation and this led to the accumulation of unpaid debts.
+KCWA threatened Diablo Grande with a complete water shut-off if the debt was not cleared.
+In 2026 an agreement was reached between the two parties and the debt was written off.